slmnv5/midiconverter/README.md

 Install dependencies.
 RaspberryPi OS Lite was missing packages that I installed:
 - sudo apt install libasound2-dev libasound2

-There is make file to build application (some other build test targets available): make clean app
+There is make file to build application (some other targets available): make clean app